Nursing assistant salary in United States

 |1 to 2 years|

 Top companies for Nursing Assistants in United States

-Highest paying cities for Nursing Assistants in United States
+Highest paying cities for Nursing Assistants near United States

 Where can a Nursing Assistant earn more?Compare salaries for Nursing Assistants in different locations

 The jobs requiring this certification have increase by 13200.00% since 2018.
 Nursing Assistants with this certification earn +77.00% more than the average base salary, which is $19.82 per hour.

 |Year||Number of job openings on Indeed requiring this certification||Change from previous year|

 More critical skills and qualifications that pay well

 |Top Specialties||Salary||Job openings||Companies|

 - 401(k) matching